muna-jebril/reading-notes/class-02.md

   we have from h1 to h6 for heeading h1 is the biggest if we want to write pargraphe we use the <p> tag if we want to make the font italic we use <i> and close it with </i> and for bold we use <b>
-   and we have <sub> and <sup> if we have a text we want to write it above or under lines if we leave many white space in our text in html  it will  consdier it as one whitespace
+   and we have '<sub>' and '<sup>' if we have a text we want to write it above or under lines if we leave many white space in our text in html  it will  consdier it as one whitespace
    <br/> for breadk and go to an ew line
    <hr/> to make a horzinta line between elements